Contributed by rueda on from the agentx my PDUs dept.

 g2k22 hackathon.

-Martijn van Duren (martijn@
+Martijn van Duren (martijn@) writes:

 Coming to Bad Liebenzell for the 3rd year in a row I knew what to expect, but the scenery still continues to amaze me.
 Driving through the black forest was a nice little escape before plunging back into the SNMP world.